sketch-hq/workspace-webhook-demo/README.md

 # Workspace Webhook Demo

-Sample code that shows how to use the webhook feature in Sketch Workspaces

-## Disclaimer
+If you've ever wanted to automate asset distribution, you've come to the right place.

+Using Webhooks and Sketch Cloud API, we'll show you how to download the exportable assets from a Workspace document as soon as it's saved.

-This is a work in progress
+## Disclaimer: This is a work in progress

 ## Usage

-You need to define these environment variables, using your preferred secret management system:
+1. Deploy this project to a server (we've used and enjoyed <https://glitch.com> when building this demo).
+Make a note of the public URL of the server because you'll need it to create a Webhook later on.
+2. Create a Sketch Workspace (you can use a free trial if you don't have one)
+3. Define these environment variables:

 - `SKETCH_TOKEN`: The token you need to access your Workspace documents.
 Get yours at <https://www.sketch.com/settings/access-tokens>
-- `WORKSPACE_ID`: The ID of the Workspace you're connecting with
-- `DOCUMENT_ID`: The ID of a document you want to monitor for changes.
-You can access all documents using the API, this is just a way to limit the scope of what we're doing in this demo
+- `DOCUMENT_ID`: The ID of the document you want to use.
+You can access all Workspace documents using the API, but we'll limit the scope of what we're doing in this demo